 Our Division was founded in 1974 with the establishment of the fourth medical school of the State University of New York at Stony Brook.
 Our deep involvement with and commitment to the education of future physicians enhances our ability to provide high-quality, up-to-date clinical services to our patients.

-Our Faculty includes twelve full-time Attending Physicians.
+Our Faculty includes twenty full-time Attending Physicians.
 In addition to providing general pulmonary health care services at our Ambulatory Care Office located at 26 Research Way in East Setauket, we also have specialty practices in the diagnosis and management of lung cancer, pulmonary hypertension, and sleep disorders.
 Our physicians are trained as specialists in Critical Care Medicine and are responsible for the primary care of patients in the Stony Brook University Hospital Medical Intensive Care Unit.
 They also provide pulmonary and critical care consultative service throughout the hospital.